Best gravel bikes under $2,000 / £2,000: Lower-priced bikes that still deliver

 What's the best groupset for a $2,000 / £2,000 gravel bike?

-They all work fine and the biggest difference between the two brands is the feel of the hoods, shifters and brakes rather than any significant mechanical gain.
+They all work fine and the biggest difference between the brands is the feel of the hoods, shifters and brakes rather than any significant mechanical gain.

 Neither Sora nor Claris rear derailleurs have a clutch, so they're more prone to chain slap on the chainstay when riding over rough ground.

-While single-ring simplicity and cleanliness is deservedly very popular for primarily off-road use, going with a double ring set up can still make sense if you’ll still be riding on the road a lot.
+While single-ring simplicity and cleanliness is deservedly very popular for primarily off-road use, going with a double ring set-up can still make sense if you’ll still be riding on the road a lot.
 It can give you more mid-range gearing options and often more overall range, although at the expense of another piece of equipment to go wrong.
 Front mechs are prone to clogging in sticky mud.

 Also check out our guides to the best gravel bike pedals, best gravel bike shoes and gravel bike clothing to make sure that you're fully kitted out.